Inspired by Actual Events

 THE FACTS

-The film is split between 4 seasons of an academic year and explores the education students are exposed to...not just in their classrooms but in their homes, in their neighborhoods, and in the polarized country around them.
+The film is split between the 3 seasons of an academic year & explores the education students are exposed to...not just in their classrooms but in their homes, in their neighborhoods, & in the polarized country around them.

-Through meticulous attention to detail and a commitment to accuracy, Urban Ed Film presents a compelling narrative that is rooted in real experiences and events.
-We strive to offer an honest representation of urban education, highlighting both the challenges and the positive developments.
+Through meticulous attention to detail and a commitment to accuracy, URBAN ED presents a compelling narrative that is rooted in real experiences and events.
+We strive to offer an honest representation of urban education, highlighting both the challenges and the beauties.

 THE REASOn

 Freedom Writers.
 Dangerous Minds.
 Lean on Me.
-These are the depictions of urban education we've gotten…and most of these 15+ years ago).
+These are the depictions of urban education we've gotten…(and many of these 20 years ago).
 Depictions focused entirely on the educators, where teachers and principals break the law of actual education...where white teachers have one class, save every kid in their room, and let students sleep at their house when the gang is after them.
-These depictions are not based in reality.
+These depictions are not the experience of the majority of teens who find themselves there..

 In a time of failing public schools, #BLM, a frightening reinvigoration of racism, and the charter schools debate, the world needs a real portrait of the rich, complex and oftentimes-challenged classrooms within America's cities.